-If you're looking for laughs in your next binge-watch, you'd be hard-pressed to find something better than FX's What We Do in the Shadows, a mockumentary horror-comedy TV series about four vampires living a mostly mundane life in Staten Island.
-The series, which was born from the brains of Flight of the Conchords's Jemaine Clement and recent Oscar winner Taika Waititi, delivers an absurdist version of the worries vampires might face in their day-to-day (non)lives in 2020.
+If you’re looking for laughs in your next binge-watch, you’d be hard-pressed to find something better than FX’s What We Do in the Shadows, a mockumentary horror-comedy TV series about four vampires—Laszlo (Matt Berry), Nadja (Natasia Demetriou), Nandor the Relentless (Kayvan Novak), and Colin Robinson (Mark Proksch) and their assistant/“familiar” Guillermo (Harvey Guillén)—living a mostly mundane life in Staten Island.
+The series, which was born from the brains of Jemaine Clement and Taika Waititi, delivers an absurdist version of the worries vampires might face in their day-to-day (non)lives in 2022.

 1. What We Do In the Shadows began as a short film, and has turned into a franchise.

-A lot of people know that FX's What We Do in the Shadows is a small-screen spinoff of Taika Waititi and Jemaine Clement's 2014 movie of the same name.
+A lot of people know that the FX series is a small-screen spinoff of Taika Waititi and Jemaine Clement’s 2014 feature film of the same name.
 What fewer people realize is that that movie was an expansion of their 2005 short film, What We Do in The Shadows: Interviews With Some Vampires, which starred the same core cast as the feature.
-Nor do they know that the FX series isn't the movie's first small-screen spinoff: Wellington Paranormal, a series about a New Zealand police department dealing with otherworldly events of all stripes, was the first TV show to air as part of the What We Do in the Shadows universe.
-It premiered on New Zealand's TVNZ 2 in July 2018.
+Nor do they know that the FX series isn't the movie’s first small-screen spinoff: Wellington Paranormal, a series about a New Zealand police department dealing with otherworldly creatures of all stripes, was the first TV show to air as part of the What We Do in the Shadows universe.
+It premiered on New Zealand’s TVNZ 2 in July 2018.
+(American viewers can stream it on HBO Max.)

 What We Do in the Shadows treads a fine line of disbelief because it has to feature supernatural transformations while maintaining the authenticity of a documentary.
 That’s one reason why the show’s creators prefer to employ practical effects as much as possible and why there’s no character created entirely from CGI.
 “One of the movies we really talked about a lot when we were conceiving the show was Francis Ford Coppola’s Bram Stoker’s Dracula, where he went back to really doing as many effects as possible in-camera and figuring out ways to do that,” writer/executive producer Paul Simms told /Film of one of the series’s inspirations.

-3. Taika Waititi's disdain for shaving is one reason he doesn't star in What We Do In the Shadows.
+4. Taika Waititi's disdain for shaving is one reason he only guest stars on the series.

 Fans of the 2014 What We Do in the Shadows movie have asked why the series doesn’t follow the same group of vampires we met there: Viago (Waititi), Vladislav (Clement), Deacon (Jonny Brugh), and Petyr (Ben Fransham).
 The answer, according to Waititi, was partly due to finding a creative reason to explain why that particular group of vampires would have moved to America.
 But it was also partly motivated by Waititi’s disdain for shaving.